tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 The goal of this project is to build a neural network that recognizes traffic signs in Germany.

 Udacity's benchmark for the project is to achieve at least 93% accuracy (on the validation set).
-However, my personal goal was to surpass the human level performance benchmark of 98.8% accuracy identified in [this paper](https://arxiv.org/pdf/1511.02992.pdf) by Mrinal Haloi from the Indian Institute of Technology.
+However, **my personal goal was to surpass the human level performance benchmark of 98.8% accuracy** identified in [this paper](https://arxiv.org/pdf/1511.02992.pdf) by Mrinal Haloi from the Indian Institute of Technology.

 The basic steps of the project are as follows:
-1. Load the data set (see below for links to the project data set)
+1. Load the data set provided by Udacity
 1. Explore, summarize and visualize the data set
 1. Design, train and test a model architecture
 1. Use the model to make predictions on new images